22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 :::
 :::AccordionComponent{title="2.
 Obtain Account Authentication Token" pill="client-side"}

-Once the `Authenticator` class has been initialized, it is necessary to send a request to obtain the authorization token.
+Once the `Authenticator` class is initialized, it is necessary to make a request to obtain the authorization token.
 This token is required to access the available payment methods in the buyer's Mercado Pago account.

-The function that performs the request is the one that follows:
+The function that performs this request is `getAuthorizationToken`, and through the `.show` method, it allows you to choose how you want to obtain that token: by opening a confirmation modal, or by skipping it.
+Choose the option you prefer and use the assigned code in each case as a reference.

+#### Obtain token via confirmation modal

+By calling the `.show` method as shown in the code block below, a bottom sheet will open requesting user confirmation.
+When this happens, you will be redirected to the Mercado Pago or Mercado Libre application.
+There, you can securely authorize the payment using methods such as fingerprint scanning or facial recognition, depending on what your device supports.

 ```JavaScript
 async function getAuthorizationToken() {